PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

 Create a folder named `backend` to develop your API.
 Download the [source](./sources/backend.zip) and extract it in the `backend` folder.

-Your directory should have the following structure :
+Your directory should have the following structure:

 ```shell
 ├── prisma